XFarooqi/Email_Automator/README.md

-Want to Sent Bulk of Emails with one Click?
+Want to Sent Bulk Emails with one Click?

 We Got Your Back!

-Email Automator is a python script that will allow you to auotmate you boring stuff.
-All you need is coloumns of Names and Emails to Send the email with one click.
+Email Automator is a python script that will allow you to automate your boring stuff.
+All you need are the columns of Names and Emails to send the email with one click.
 I have made a Juypter Notebook too for your ease.
-All the steups are explained in detailed there.
+All the steps are explained in detail there.

 ![Email Automator](https://github.com/XFarooqi/resources/blob/main/Images/Automate.png?raw=true)

 ## Features

 1. Automate the Emails
-2. Name of the Recepient Will be Mentioned
+2. Name of the Recipient Will be Mentioned
 3. Free